jhmanchola/Learning-curve/README.md

-# Solutions-of-my-own
+# Self made solutions
-Some code written to solve problems I've encountered along the way.
+Some code I've written to solve problems encountered along the way.